 All reports of crime on University property should be reported to campus police for investigation.
 The Office of Public Safety has the responsibility for handling all crimes reported on campus and subsequently providing related information for inclusion in the "Uniform Crime Report," the State of Illinois' publication, "Crime In Illinois," and disseminating relevant information to other cooperating police agencies.
 The University Police enlists the City, County, or State Police in the event an incident appears likely to cross into their jurisdictions or when need for mutual aid for additional resources dictates.

 There are 51 police emergency call boxes located across campus.
 Without dialing, the caller is immediately in contact with the campus police department.
 The location of the call is automatically recorded and response is almost immediate.
 Public Safety may also be reached in an emergency by dialing 9-1-1 on any campus phone.
 In a non-emergency, the number is (309)298-1949.
 Public Safety is operational 24 hours a day, seven days a week.

 Campus Safety in General

 Public Safety personnel and members of the University Physical Plant assess the physical condition of the campus facilities -- including landscaping, grounds keeping, and outdoor lighting -- on a regular basis during their tours of duty.
-All staff and members of the University community are encouraged to report any deficient physical conditions through campus mail or by calling directly to the Physical Plant ((309)298-1834) or the Office of Public Safety ((309)298-1949).
+All staff and members of the University community are encouraged to report any deficient physical conditions through campus mail or by calling directly to the Facilities Management ((309)298-1834) or the Office of Public Safety ((309)298-1949).